PsrSigSim/PsrSigSim/docs/tutorial_1.rst

 The Pulsar
 ----------

-Now we need to define our pulsar.
-Our pulsar needs a pulse shape though.
+Next we define a pulsar object.
+The pulsar needs a pulse shape though.
 There are a number of ways to define this in the pulsar signal simulator, but here we will make a simple, predefined Gaussian profile.
 The Guassian needs three parameters, an amplitude, a width (or sigma),